 What Constitutes A Violent Crime In Florida?

-A violent crime or crime of violence is a crime in which an offender uses or threatens force upon a victim.
+A violent crime or crime of violence is one in which an offender uses or threatens force upon a victim.
 This entails both crimes in which the violent act is the objective, as well as crimes in which violence is the means to an end.
 Violent crimes may, or may not be committed with weapons.
-It is important to note that all violent crimes are both state crimes and federal criminal offenses.
+It is important to note that all violent crimes are both state and federal criminal offenses.

 Some common violent crimes include: